gianfurrer/hslu-bdlc-project/README.md

 # hslu-bdlc-project

 Project for the HSLU BDLC Module.
+The whole project is running on the VM 4.
+The paths match the location of the files on that VM but the data is additionally also in the data/ directory in this project.

 ## Table of Contents